deepaksood619/deepaksood619.github.io/docs/networking/mqtt/keep-alive-and-client-take-over.md

 ## Client Take-Over

 Usually, a disconnected client tries to reconnect.
 Sometimes, the broker still has an half-open connection for the client.
-In MQTT, if the broker detects a half-open connection, it performs a 'client take-over'.The broker closes the previous connection to the same client (determined by the client identifier), and establishes a new connection with the client.This behavior ensures that the half-open connection does not stop the disconnected client from re-establishing a connection.
+In MQTT, if the broker detects a half-open connection, it performs a 'client take-over'.
+The broker closes the previous connection to the same client (determined by the client identifier), and establishes a new connection with the client.
+This behavior ensures that the half-open connection does not stop the disconnected client from re-establishing a connection.

 ## References